-Some of Fernandez's poems are raw, painful, at times dark, flights of thought; others are passionate pleas for medicine to heal his pain, for others to understand his suffering, and for a pain-free life that is beyond his grasp at this time.
+Some of Fernandez's poems are raw, painful, and at times, dark flights of thought; others are passionate pleas for medicine to heal his pain, for others to understand his suffering, and for a pain-free life that is beyond his grasp at this time.
 He only writes his poetry while in the midst of a high intensity migraine, which he says allows him to use the bare emotion to write effortlessly.
 His words take us into his pain, and then further into his heart:

 Every day I sit in so much chronic pain it's as if I'm being infinitely tazed,